Contributing code to Astropy, a worked example¶

 If you are using a different distribution, see Python virtual environments for instructions for creating and activating a new environment.

-Install our branch in this environment (will not work in python 3) with:
+Install our branch in this environment with:

 Do you really have to set up a separate python environment for each fix?
 No, but you definitely want to have a python environment for your work on code contributions.
 Making new environments is fast, doesn’t take much space and provide a way to keep your work organized.

-Tests first, please¶
+Test first, please¶

 It would be hard to overstate the importance of testing to Astropy.
 Tests are what gives you confidence that new code does what it should and that it doesn’t break old code.